A high-luminosity superconducting twin $e^+e^-$ linear collider with energy recovery: Acknowledgment

 \section{Acknowledgment}

+This work was supported by the Russian Foundation for Basic Research grant RFBR 20-52-12056.
 I would like to thank U.~Amaldi, A.~Bondar, A.~Hutton, N.~Dikansky, M.~Klein, E.~Levichev, P.~Logatchev, I.~Meshkov, V.~Parkhomchuk, F.~Richard, B.~Sharkov, A.~Skrinsky, S.~Stapnes and N.~Vinokurov for their interest to this proposal and Akira Yamamoto and Kaoru Yokoya for useful remarks.
 Following my talk at the LCWS-2021, a dedicated HEP sub-panel was formed to evaluate this proposal.
 It is very important to quickly understand the feasibility of the project and, if everything is realistic, move towards the goal.